Jakobud/configgenerator/README.md

 This plugin is useful mostly for 3rd party MAME tools that would benefit from automatically generated config files.

 For MAME, it is notoriously difficult to set consistent input controls for large numbers of games at the same time, which is why invaluable tools like [CFG Magician](https://emumovies.com/files/file/601-cfg-magician/) were created long ago.
 CFG Magician however relies on generated configuration files for each game in order to make new ones with new input assignments.
-There are old configuration files for CFG Magician floating around but if rom drivers ever change or new roms are added, this plugin makes it easy to generate new config files.
+This plugin makes it easy to generate new config files for modern versions of MAME.

 ## CTRLR files and MAME command-line options